ABOUT THE MEMBERS OF THE ONTARIO ENVIRONMENTAL HEALTH ADVOCACY GROUP, THE SIGNATORIES TO PUTTING THE CHEMICALS BACK IN MULTIPLE CHEMICAL SENSITIVITY

 Principal writer: Varda Burstyn

-Ontario Environmental Health Advocates Group: Bev Agar, Ted Ball, Varda Burstyn, Mike Ford, John Doherty, Izzat Jiwani, Denise Magi, Maureen McQuarrie, Scott Simpson, Adrianna Tetley
+Ontario Environmental Advocates Group: Bev Agar, Ted Ball, Varda Burstyn, Mike Ford, John Doherty, Izzat Jiwani, Denise Magi, Maureen MacQuarrie, Scott Simpson, Adrianna Tetley

-Bev Agar, who was an alternate member of the Ontario Task Force on Environmental Health, was forced to retire early from her teaching position and move out of Toronto due to a lack of accommodation for serious ES/FM/ME.
+Bev Agar, who was an alternate member of the Ontario Task Force on Environmental Health (2016-2019), was forced to retire early from her teaching position and move out of Toronto due to a lack of accommodation for serious ES-MCS/FM/ME.
 She has fought long and hard for accessibility and accommodation, advocating at the policy level and helping many individuals craft their legal battles for disability rights.
-She has also worked to raise awareness in a number of organizations, ranging from local citizens groups to national federal departments, convincing them to make specific policy changes.
+She has also worked to raise environmental health and MCS awareness in a number of organizations, ranging from local citizens groups to national federal departments, convincing them to make specific policy changes.
 Bev is optimistic that positive change will occur so that everyone can reach their full potential and live barrier-free lives, free of discrimination.

-Izzat Iwani, PhD, was a member of the Ontario Task Force on Environmental Health, and a co-chair of its Care working committee.
-She is a member of ICanCME Research Network on its clinical care working group.
-She has been a post-doctoral fellow with the Research Chair in Governance and Transformations of Health Care Organizations and Systems (University of Montreal).
-Izzat has published on, among other topics, Canada’s chronic disease management systems and a comparative study on Ontario and Quebec’s primary care models.
-She is a health and social policy analyst and a researcher with broad experience in the public sector that includes the Ontario Ministry of Health and Long Term Care in the Strategic Health Policy division and a qualitative research on the status of palliative care in AKDN hospitals in six developing countries.
-As a caregiver parent to an adult child with debilitating ME and MCS, Izzat has witnessed how a young well-endowed professional with much to contribute to society is severely hampered by lack of knowledgeable clinical care professionals and supportive social care systems.
-As a social scientist, she supports that in the current milieu of emerging and changing scientific knowledge, public policies must informed by research inclusive of promising practices and the patient experience in order to effectively improve the lives of those with chronic complex illnesses such as MCS and ME.
+Izzat Jiwani, PhD, was a member of the Ontario Task Force on Environmental Health, and a co-chair of its Care working committee.
+She is a member of the ICanCME Research Network and on its clinical care working group.
+She was a post-doctoral fellow with the Research Chair in Governance and Transformations of Health Care Organizations and Systems (University of Montreal).
+Izzat has published on, among other topics, Canada’s chronic disease management systems and a comparative study on Ontario and Québec’s primary care models.
+She is a health and social policy analyst and a researcher with broad experience in the public sector that includes the Ontario Ministry of Health and Long Term Care in the Strategic Health Policy division and a qualitative research on the status of palliative care in Aga Khan’s Development Network (AKDN) hospitals in six developing countries.
+As a caregiver to a family member with debilitating ME and MCS, Izzat has witnessed how a young well-educated professional with much to contribute to society is severely hampered by the lack of knowledgeable clinical care professionals and supportive social care systems.
+As a social scientist, she supports that in the current milieu of emerging and changing scientific knowledge, public policies must be informed by research inclusive of promising practices and the patient experience in order to effectively improve the lives of those with chronic complex illnesses such as MCS and ME.

 Adrianna Tetley has over 40 years experience in advocacy, public administration, community development, governance and policy development.
-Between 2004 and 2020 Adrianna was CEO of the Alliance for Healthier Communities, an organization in Ontario that represents community governed interprofessional primary health care organizations including community health centres.
-In 2011, advocates with environmentally linked health conditions, approached the Alliance to sponsor a grant from the Ministry of Health to develop a business case for an Ontario Centre of Excellence in Environmental Health.
-In partnership with Ted Ball, Adrianna co-chaired the Steering Committee for the business case.
-This began the over 11-year journey in becoming a strong advocate for a system of care for people living with ME/CFS, FM and ES/MCS.
-Upon retirement from the Alliance, Adrianna continues her commitment in a volunteer capacity as treasurer on The Myalgic Encephalomyelitis Association of Ontario (MEAO) on organization that represents environmentally linked complex chronic conditions, including ME/CFS, FM and ES/MCS.
-Her priority is to ensure that the recommendations of the business case proposal and the aligned recommendations in the Taskforce on Environmental Health reports be implemented with appropriate funding as soon as possible.
+Between 2004 and 2020 Adrianna was CEO of the Alliance for Healthier Communities, an organization that represents more than a hundred community governed interprofessional primary health care organizations including community health centres in Ontario.
+In 2011 advocates with environmentally linked conditions approached the Alliance to sponsor a grant from the Ministry of Health to develop a business case for an Ontario Centre of Excellence in Environmental Health.
+In partnership with Ted Ball, Adrianna co-chaired the Steering Committee for the business case (2013).
+This began the over 11-year journey in becoming a strong advocate for a system of care for people living with ME, FM and ES/MCS.
+Upon retirement from the Alliance, Adrianna continues her commitment in a volunteer capacity as treasurer of CareNow Ontario (formerly MEAO) an organization that represents chronic complex and environmentally-linked conditions, including ME, FM and ES/MCS.
+Her priority is to ensure that the recommendations of the business case proposal and the aligned recommendations in the Task Force on Environmental Health reports be implemented with appropriate funding as soon as possible.